 Storing Seed Carelessly

 Birdseed does have a long shelf life, but only if stored properly.
-Seed that isn't stored well can spoil and be invaded by pests such as mice, rats or moths.
+Seed that isn't stored well can spoil and be invaded by pests such as mice, rats, larvae, silverfish, earwigs, or moths.
 As seed gets old and dries out, it is also less nutritious and will not attract as many birds.
-If water gets into the seed, mold can grow that can make bird sick and the strong smell may attract even more unwanted pests.
+If water gets into the seed, mold can grow that can make birds sick and the strong smell may attract even more unwanted pests.